xmlongan/ajdmom/README.md

 - Two-Factor SV,
 - Two-Factor SV with jumps in the price.

 Moreover, the package can compute partial derivatives of these quantities with respect to model parameters.

-In addition, the package supports computations of *conditional* moments and *conditional* central moments for another three AJD extensions:
+In addition, the package supports computations of

+- both *conditional* and *unconditional* moments and central moments for

+  + SRJDs (Square-Root Jump Diffusions, also may be called Square-Root Diffusions with Jumps),
-- SVVJ (SV with jumps in the variance),
+  + SVCJ (SV with contemporaneous jumps in the price and variance).

+- *conditional* moments and *conditional* central moments for

-- SVIJ (SV with independent jumps in the price and variance),
+  + SVVJ (SV with jumps in the variance),
-- SVCJ (SV with contemporaneous jumps in the price and variance).
+  + SVIJ (SV with independent jumps in the price and variance).

-The computations of *conditional* moments and *conditional* central moments is also supported for
-- SRJD (Square-Root Jump Diffusion) process.
+Note that the *unconditional* moments can also be derived for the SVVJ and SVIJ models with slight modification, according to the method employed in the SRJD and SVCJ models.
+(However, I currently have not implemented them in the package.)

 The moments and covariances obtained through `ajdmom` have far-reaching implications for multiple domains, including financial modelling, simulation and parameter estimation.
 For simulations, these moments can